 Ha-ma-yas Stewardship Network

-A network of Nanwakolas member First Nations’ Guardian programs, fulfilling the member First Nations’ ancestral rights and responsibilities to take care of their lands, waters, wildlife and food sources for future generations
+A network of Nanwakolas member First Nations’ Guardian programs, fulfilling their ancestral rights and responsibilities to take care of their Nation’s lands, waters, wildlife and food sources for future generations

 Who We Are